JingLi201802/Taxonomic/functional_tool_2.0/README.md

-This part temporarily does not involve the server, but only realizes the front-end and back-end data interaction through flask.
-Instructions are as follows:
+The server part is still in progress.
+The link is https://taxonomic.herokuapp.com Currently supports uploading XML files and downloading output.

+Instructions running locally are as follows:
 1. Git pull
 2. Open terminal, cd to this folder
 3. Enter “python3 process.py” to run